-What is the procedure for enforcement measures against immovable property within your jurisdiction?
+29 What is the procedure for enforcement measures against immovable property within your jurisdiction?

-We distinguish between three types of enforcement measures that an award creditor may combine or apply for separately, namely (1) compulsory mortgage, (2) compulsory administration with the aim of generating revenue to satisfy a claim, and (3) compulsory sale of an immovable asset.
+We distinguish between three types of enforcement measures against immovable assets that an award creditor may combine or apply for separately, namely (i) compulsory mortgage, (ii) compulsory administration with the goal to generate revenue to satisfy the claim and (iii) compulsory sale of the immoveable asset.

-Naturally, the compulsory sale of an immovable property is the most intrusive measure a creditor may choose to request.
+Naturally, the compulsory sale of the immoveable property is most intrusive measure the creditor may choose to request.
 Once all parties are notified, an independent expert will be appointed to evaluate the property.
-Its estimated value will then form the basis of the auction procedure.
+Its estimated value would then form the basis of the auction procedure.
 The property may not be sold at a price that is lower than 50 per cent of the estimated value.